10. Containers

 4. Mounts the job directory into the container as /scratch for Docker containers and as /srv for Apptainer/Singularity containers

-3. Pulls in all the relevant input data and executables required by the job
+3. If the data transfers for the job are set to happen inside the container; pulls in all the relevant input data and executables required by the job.

 4. Launches the user application using pegasus-kickstart.